 Cardiac Electrophysiology

-The effect of REVUFORJ on the QTc interval was evaluated across a dose range of 113 mg to 339 mg twice daily (1.2 times the highest adult approved recommended dosage) with and without strong CYP3A4 inhibitors in patients with relapsed or refractory acute leukemia with KMT2Ar.
+The effect of REVUFORJ on the QTc interval was evaluated across a dose range of 113 mg to 339 mg twice daily (1.2 times the highest adult approved recommended dosage) with and without strong CYP3A4 inhibitors in patients with relapsed or refractory acute leukemia with a KMT2A translocation or an NPM1 mutation.

-The pharmacokinetics of revumenib were characterized in patients with relapsed or refractory acute leukemia following single and multiple oral administration of revumenib with or without strong CYP3A4 inhibitors.
+The pharmacokinetics of revumenib were characterized in patients with relapsed or refractory acute leukemia with a KMT2A translocation or an NPM1 mutation following single and multiple oral administration of revumenib with or without strong CYP3A4 inhibitors.
 Steady-state pharmacokinetic parameters are presented as geometric mean [coefficient of variation (%CV)] unless otherwise specified.

 ||